Cranberry: Insect pests

 As more and more pesticides become banned due to environmental concern, there are increased resurgences of secondary pests.

 Production

-In 2022, world production of cranberry was 582,924 tonnes, with the United States and Canada together accounting for 99% of the total.
-Wisconsin (59% of US production) and Quebec (60% of Canadian production) are two of the largest producers of cranberries in the two countries.
+In 2024, world production of cranberry was 621,495 tonnes, with the United States (65%) and Canada (34%) together accounting for 99% of the total.
+Wisconsin (59% of US production) and Quebec (60% of Canadian production) are the largest producers of cranberries in the two countries, respectively.
 Cranberries are also a major commercial crop in Massachusetts, New Jersey, Oregon, and Washington, as well as in the Canadian province of British Columbia (33% of Canadian production).

 Possible safety concerns

 The anticoagulant effects of warfarin may be increased by consuming cranberry juice, resulting in adverse effects such as increased incidence of bleeding and bruising.
 Other safety concerns from consuming large quantities of cranberry juice or using cranberry supplements include potential for nausea, and increasing stomach inflammation, sugar intake or kidney stone formation.

 Uses

 Nutrition

 Raw cranberries are 87% water, 12% carbohydrates, and contain negligible protein and fat (table).
-In a 100 gram reference amount, raw cranberries supply 46 calories and moderate levels of vitamin C, dietary fiber, and the essential dietary mineral manganese, each with more than 10% of its Daily Value.
-Other micronutrients have low content (see table).
+In a reference amount of 100 g, raw cranberries supply 46 calories and moderate levels of vitamin C, dietary fiber, and the dietary mineral manganese (each with 16% of its Daily Value), while other micronutrients are low in content (table).

-Dried cranberries are commonly processed with up to 10 times their natural sugar content.
+Dried cranberries are commonly sweetened by adding sucrose with up to 17 times of their natural sugar content.
 The drying process also eliminates vitamin C content.